-Lou Delmonico, one of the original founders of the Orange County Performing Arts Center in Southern California, turned 75 in January.
-He’s a pretty special guy.
+Lou Delmonico, one of the original founders of Southern California’s Orange County Performing Arts Center, celebrated his seventy-fifth birthday recently.

-He’s also a great fan of… Read the full story »
+He’s also a great fan of classic jazz, the kind you… Read the full story »

 Sunday, July 12, 2015

-It’s been nearly five years since we drove two cars from Southern California to what would become our home in Dallas, TX.
+It’s been more than six years since we moved halfway across the country to our home in Dallas, TX.

 In the thirty years we lived in California, a lot of things changed there — some for the better, and some not.